dhpour/cpia/README.md

 }
 ```
 ## Secondary FSTs
-These FSTs are designed for covering out-of-vocabulary informal/noisy words and are explained in The OOV `Covering Out-of-Vocabulary Words of Informal Persian`: `docs/informal-oov.pdf`
+These FSTs are designed for covering out-of-vocabulary informal/noisy words and are explained in `Covering Out-of-Vocabulary Words of Informal Persian`: `docs/informal-oov.pdf`
 ### Citation
 ```
 @incollection{Heidarpour2019,